 We find that press coverage tends to disrupt the family atmosphere of Thanksgiving dinner.
 We do this as an expression of gratitude for our blessings, not as a way to obtain publicity.

 - What about bringing children?
 Can they help too?

-Many people bring their children.
-So many in fact, that we have a carnival in the morning to entertain kids
+- Many people bring their children.
+So many that we have a carnival in the morning to entertain kids under 12!

-under 12.
-Kids under 18 will need to stay with their parents.
-Some jobs are better suited for children than
+- Some jobs are better suited for children than others.

 - How should I dress?